beelzebielsk/pin_file_builder/specification.md

 		- A: Start
 		- B: Step Amount
 		- C: End
 	- Specifiers a sequence of indices which are separated by a common difference, or step amount (an arithmetic progression).
-Sequence starts at 'start' and proceeds to the largest number of the form 'start + k\*step' that is less than or equal to 'end'.
+Sequence starts at `start` and proceeds to the largest number of the form $\text{start} + k \cdot \text{step}$ that is less than or equal to `end`.
 	In other words, A is a start, C is an end, and B is a step amount.
 	- Example : `2:3..10` -> `2,5,8`
 	- Example : `2:3..11` -> `2,5,8,11`